Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Problem Formulation

 \section{Problem Formulation}

-Consider a pixel on a non-Lambertian surface with the normal $\boldsymbol{n}$ illuminated by a parallel incident light $\boldsymbol{l}$.
+Consider a pixel on a non-Lambertian surface with the normal $\boldsymbol{n}$ illuminated by a directional incident light $\boldsymbol{l}$.
 When a linear-response camera photographs this surface in the view direction $\boldsymbol{v}$, the pixel-measured intensity $m$ in image $\boldsymbol{M}$ can be approximated as follows:

-where $\rho$ represents the BRDF, and $\max \left\{\boldsymbol{n}^{\top}\boldsymbol{l}, 0\right\}$ denotes the attached shadows, and $\epsilon$ is an error term representing the impacts, such as cast shadows and inter-reflections \cite{nayar1991shape}, that are difficult to be described by the BRDF.
-Traditional photometric stereo methods compute the surface normals of general objects by solving the imaging model Eq. \ref{imaging} inversely, using more than three input images, but unknown BRDFs make the model difficult to fit (as shown in Fig. \ref{figshowps}).
-Similarly, deep learning-based calibrated photometric stereo methods aim to learn a neural network model $f$ as follows:
+where $\rho$ represents the BRDF, and $\max \left\{\boldsymbol{n}^{\top}\boldsymbol{l}, 0\right\}$ denotes the attached shadows, and $\epsilon$ represents global illumination effects (\emph{e.g.}, cast shadows and inter-reflections) and noise.
+Traditional photometric stereo methods computed the surface normals of general objects by solving the imaging model Eq. \ref{imaging} inversely, using more than three input images, but unknown BRDFs make the model difficult to fit (as shown in Fig. \ref{figshowps}).
+Similarly, deep learning-based calibrated photometric stereo methods aimed to learn a neural network model $f$ from $n$ different observations, as follows: